jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Configuration of PHPUnit to generate detailed coverage reports in HTML and text formats
   - Setup for running tests with coverage metrics via the `--coverage` flag
   - Directory structure for storing coverage reports in an organized manner
+- Implementation of Swagger/OpenAPI documentation for all API endpoints:
+  - Installation and configuration of the L5-Swagger package for Laravel
+  - Addition of detailed Swagger annotations to all controllers:
+    - AuthController
+    - EmailVerificationController
+    - PasswordResetController
+    - RoleController
+    - UserController
+    - UserLockoutController
+  - Enhancement of model schemas with detailed property descriptions:
+    - User model with email validation, lockout features, and role relationship details
+    - Role model with unique name validation explanation
+  - Documentation of complex flows like email verification process and password reset
+  - Detailed description of security features like account lockout mechanism
+  - Configuration of Swagger UI to use application URL from environment variables
+  - Setup for JWT authentication in Swagger UI with bearer token support
+  - Comprehensive documentation of request parameters and response formats

 **Important Notes:**